opvia/product-challenge/README.md

-# Seal Challenge: The Calculated Column
+# Seal Engineer Challenge: The Calculated Column

 ### The Mission
 Getting a therapy from lab to patient is choked by **complexity mistaken for rigor**.
 Paper logs, spreadsheets, and siloed legacy systems slow down proving a process is safe, effective, and ready to scale.